ElyaakoubiMohammed/ElyaakoubiMohammed/README.md

 ## Philosophy

-I do not build average projects.
+I do not build average things.

-Everything I create is meant to be clean, impressive, and actually useful.

-If it is not something I would be proud to show, I do not ship it.
+If it is not clean, impressive, and useful, it is not finished.

 ---